tkrajcar/carbonmu/README.md

 ## Supported Rubies

+CarbonMU is tested and supported on Ruby 2.0 or newer, JRuby (latest release), and Rubinius (latest release).
+Using JRuby or Rubinius will allow your game to be multi-threaded.

 ## Creating a game with CarbonMU

 Create a new game with `carbonmu create mygame`.
 This will create a directory with